Birtik/reminder/README.md

 Another features:
 - Application configured to receive content of provided textFile. #S3
-- Application by app:compare command try to provide useful of index.
+- Application by app:compare command try to provide useful of sql indexes.

 ## First Steps
 Setup and start application in dev mode